kitze/twizzle-landing/README.md

 ## ⏸️ Suspense and `LoadScript`
 Yeah, yeah, I know we shouldn't use `react-cache` yet, but YOLO.

-I made this [LoadScript](https://github.com/kitze/twizzy-landing/blob/master/src/components/Script/index.js#L26-L33) component is used to delay the loading of the Paddle script for payments until the page is ready.
+I made this [LoadScript](https://github.com/kitze/twizzy-landing/blob/master/src/components/Script/index.js#L26-L33) component to delay the loading of the Paddle script for payments until the page is ready.
 - I made a custom component because `Suspense` wants you to put alternative UI in the `fallback` prop, and I didn't want an alternative UI, I just wanted the `Buy` button to be disabled until the script is ready, so I used render props
 - When the page is done with loading, it sets `startLoading` to true and it starts loading the Paddle script.
 - Until the script is ready, the `Buy` button is disabled.
 The user woulnd't click the button in the first few seconds anyway.